Neha006/chrome_extension_jokes/README.md

 # chrome_extension_jokes
 Extension_Project_jokes
-This extension gives u random jokes on clicking it.
+This extension will fetch a random Joke every time a user clicks on it.